kubernetes/enhancements/keps/sig-cli/3655-kubectl-translation-improvement/README.md

 <</[UNRESOLVED]>>

----
-#### 5. Establish metrics to track the state of translation completeness.
+### 5. DETAILS: Establish metrics to track the state of translation completeness.

 In order to understand the current state of translations and track progress or regression over time, we need to establish a way to measure how complete the translations are for each locale.